huuhoa/colusa/README.md

 * for generating pdf: https://asciidoctor.org/docs/asciidoctor-pdf/

 ### Generating ebooks
-To help with generating ebook, `symphony` also create a `Makefile` in the root folder of the ebook.
+To help with generating ebook, `colusa` also create a `Makefile` in the root folder of the ebook.
 In the `Makefile`, there are three common targets that we can use to generate ebook in html, epub, pdf formats.

 ```bash
 # to generate html